anjana-analyst/Win-Et-EnactusREC-TFGW/README.md

 </ul>

 ## Our App and It's features - https://win-et-enactusrec-tfgw.netlify.app/
-- Meanings and Pronounciation with sound
+- Meanings and Pronunciation with sound
 - Hangman
 - Quiz
 - Jumbled Words